wezoalves/wp-feed/README.md

 ## Usage Example
 1. Install and activate Amazing Feed on your WordPress site.
 2. Access the endpoint relevant to the platform you are integrating with, such as:
-   - `/wp-json/googlenews/v1/feed/articles` for Google News
+   - `/apifeed/googlenews/v1/feed/articles?output=xml` for Google News
-   - `/wp-json/icaro/v1/feed/articles` for ICARO (Tim News)
+   - `/apifeed/icaro/v1/feed/articles?output=xml` for ICARO (Tim News)
+   - `/apifeed/sitemap/index?output=xml` for Sitemap

 3. Send the generated feed for evaluation and integration on the respective platform.